MiriNajme/PM4Moodle/TEST_DATASET.md

 Open your **PowerShell** on Windows or your default terminal on Mac and navigate to the folder containing the script (PM4Moodle/test_dataset), then run:

 > **Note:**
-> Note that if your operating system is Windows, the following commands run only in PowerShell.
+> Note that if your operating system is Windows, you should run the following commands only in PowerShell.

 ```bash